 4. Lacking agility

 These days, consumer sentiment changes quickly, and messaging must be updated on and outside of product pages to stay consistent and reflect them.
 Today’s leading brands operate with agility.
 They know that consumer preferences change rapidly, and move fast enough to keep up with those shifting trends.
-In the era of COVID-19, brands also learned the extent to which unpredictable events can derail plans, cause supply chain issues, and rapidly impact consumer purchase behavior and sentiments.
+Since the pandemic, brands also learned the extent to which unpredictable events can derail plans, cause supply chain issues, and rapidly impact consumer purchase behavior and sentiments.

 When your products aren’t available in time, or you don’t have the right products for sale based on evolving consumer sentiments, you’re not going to generate as much revenue.
 It’s that simple.
 The messaging present on your product detail page can also become out of date or even tone deaf if they are not monitored and updated to reflect the consumer sentiments toward your product category.